 Detailed information about the ideal recommended study plan, etc. is available here.

-To help you get off to a good start, we have put together the second-semester schedule for the Winter Semester.
+To help you get off to a good start, we have put together the second-semester schedule for the Summer Semester.
 This schedule is only a recommendation and can be adjusted to your personal schedule.
 Please find live streams to Vienna/Bregenz marked with a violet colored upper left corner.

 In order to complete the AI program, students will be required to come to Linz in person at least once in order to officially enroll in the degree program.
 Some courses will require in-person attendance either in Linz, Bregenz or Vienna.